 PSY 4993/5993: Directed Research

-This course presents the unique opportunity to gain firsthand experience in the research lab of a distinguished faculty member and is the most common way undergraduate psychology students engage in research.
-It is required for those pursuing a BS, and comes highly recommended for all psychology majors.
+This course presents the unique opportunity to gain firsthand experience in the research lab of a distinguished Psychology faculty member and is the most common way undergraduate psychology students engage in research.
+It is required for those pursuing a BS and is highly recommended for all psychology majors.

 The activities of a research assistant vary according to the type of research being conducted and the current needs of the lab.
-Your responsibilities should be discussed with the lab staff prior to enrollment.
+Your responsibilities should be discussed with the lab staff before enrollment.
 Examples of tasks undergraduate research assistants have completed in the past include: